Robbers grab 70kg of gold in dramatic French van heist | theSundaily

 Robbers grab 70kg of gold in dramatic French van heist

-LYON: Thieves held up a van transporting 70kg of gold in a dramatic heist near the French city of Lyon on Monday, police sources said.
+LYON: An armed gang held up a van transporting 70kg of powdered gold in a dramatic heist near the French city of Lyon on Monday.

-Four robbers used two cars to block the van at a motorway exit leading to an industrial estate north of Lyon, the sources said.
+Four robbers used two cars to block the van at a motorway exit leading to an industrial estate north of Lyon, the police said.

+Armed with assault rifles, the assailants then grabbed the sacks of gold, loaded it into a getaway car, set fire to the other vehicle and sped off.

-After grabbing the gold and loading it into their getaway car, they locked the two security guards in the back of their van.
+The police initially said the robbers trapped the two guards transporting the gold in the back of their van but later revised that account, saying they were not locked up.

-The fire gutted the car and spread to nearby vehicles but police arrived on the scene before it engulfed the van, freeing the two guards who escaped unharmed, the investigators said.
+The fire gutted the abandoned car and three nearby vehicles but the guards escaped unharmed.

 The robbery took place at an exit from the A6 motorway that connects the city with Paris.